matteo14c/HaploCoV/README.md

 ### Execution:
 An example command looks like:
 <br>`perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `.<br>
 The final output will consist of a metadata table in *HaploCoV format*.
-This table is required for all the subsequent analyses.
+This table is required in all the subsequent analyses.

 ### Important: Incremental addition of data
 *addToTable.pl* can add novel data/metadata incrementally to a pre-existing table in *HaploCoV format*.
 This feature is extremely useful, since it allows users to add data incrementally, without the need to re-execute analyses from scratch.
 When the output file provided by the user is not empty, addToTable.pl will process only those genomes which are not already included in your metadata table.
 Matching is by sequence identifier (column Virus name).

 ### Execution times
 On a single processor HaploCoV can process about 20k SARS-CoV-2 genomes per hour.
 Computation scales linearly: 160k genomes on 8 cores, or 320k on 16 cores.
-This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022 from scratch will take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
-Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data (see above).
+This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022 from scratch would take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
+Importantly this operation needs to be performed only once, since the tool features incremental addition of data (see above).

 ## NextStrain data: NextStrainToHaploCoV.pl

 If you downloaded your metadata files from Nexstrain ([link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz)), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file: this metadata file can be converted in *HaploCoV format* in 3 to 5 minutes.
+Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file: this metadata file can be converted in *HaploCoV format* less than 10 minutes.

 ### Options
 *NextStrainToHaploCoV.pl* accepts the following options: